harsha082005/Whitesauce-Pasta/README.md

 # Whitesauce-Pasta
 My recipe is Whitesauce Pasta.
-It is an italian dish.
+It is an Italian dish.